Nabla7/AutomataGroup/literature background/README.md

 The probability amplitudes of $|\psi\rangle$ for the states $|H\rangle$ and $|V\rangle$ are $\alpha$ and $\beta$ respectively.
 When the photon's polarization is measured, the resulting state is either horizontal or vertical.
 But in a random experiment, the probability of being horizontally polarized is $|\alpha|^2$, and the probability of being vertically polarized is $|\beta|^2$.

 Therefore, for example, a photon in a state $|\psi\rangle = \sqrt{\frac{1}{3}} |H\rangle - i \sqrt{\frac{2}{3}}|V\rangle$ would have a probability of $\frac{1}{3}$ to come out horizontally polarized, and a probability of $\frac{2}{3}$ to come out vertically polarized when an [statistical ensemble (mathematical physics)](https://en.wikipedia.org/wiki/Statistical_ensemble_(mathematical_physics)) of measurements are made.
 The order of such results, is, however, completely random.

+#### We should probably include a little bit about this https://en.wikipedia.org/wiki/Semiautomaton